 The landscape led approach will also be used to provide a range of knock-on benefits such as protecting amenity by screening road noise, reducing surface water run-off through large canopies intercepting rain, protecting soil structure and quality, and improving air quality through the capture of Carbon Dioxide and release of Oxygen.

 OPAs will identify areas where key areas of woodland and tree planting will be located.
 The detailed layout and species mix will then be secured by RMAs.
 The final location will need to consider positioning to allow space for the mature tree without causing obstruction or interfering with property, infrastructure, street lighting or junction sightlines.

-Delivery Application Submission Secure By ltem Outline Application Reserved Matters Condition S106 Woodland and Tree Planting Strategy \checkmark \checkmark Detailed Planting Plan \checkmark \checkmark Planning Policy S4, SGS6, DM17 Evidence Base Report for North E 16 August 2018 Re arden
+Delivery Application Submission Secure By Item Outline Application Reserved Matters Condition S106 Woodland and Tree Planting Strategy $\checkmark$ $\checkmark$ Detailed Planting Plan $\checkmark$ $\checkmark$ Planning Policy S4, SGS6, DM17 Evidence Base Arboricultural Report for North East Chelmsford Garden Village - 16 August 2018 Ref: SHA 743 Rev A

-BLUE INFRASTRUCTURE ARBORICULTURE
+ARBORICULTURE